varjakm/ohk/readme.md

 | WD10  | 204       | deg     | Wind direction at 10 m  |
 | WS10  | 1.56          | m/s     | Wind speed at 10 m |

-*Using Python script to extract the data from the website for a given year and save the data as csv-file
+*Using Python script to extract the data from the website for a given year and save the data as csv-file into folder air_data

 *Using Python Pandas library, the csv-file was read into a dataframe (table) df

 *Pandas was used to do all the processing

-*In the end the tables with hourly (df_hourly), daily (df_daily), and monthly (df_monthly) average values for all columns in the dataset were obtained
+*In the end the tables with hourly (df_hourly), daily (df_daily), and monthly (df_monthly) average values for all columns in the dataset were obtained and saved as CSV files into a separate folder air_data_tables

 *Decided to use one programming language to avoid jumping between file formats, programming languages, tools to reduce potential confusion